Business Name Rules for New York LLCs

 The business name you have chosen cannot be used by any other LLC or corporation in the state of New York.
 This is why you should check business name availability on

-It’s not enough for your NY LLC name to be unique; it also cannot be similar to the name of another corporation or LLC in New York.
+It’s not enough for your LLC name to be unique.
+It also cannot be similar to the name of a corporation or LLC in New York.
 For example, you cannot use the following

 - Suffixes, such as Corporation, Company, Incorporated, Incorporation, Limited, Corp., Co., Inc., Ltd., LLC, etc.

-Definite articles like “A,” “And,” “An,” “&,” “The,” etc.
+- Definite articles like “A,” “And,” “An,” “&,” “The,” etc.

 - The singular, plural or possessive forms of a word

-Abbreviations, punctuation, symbols, fonts, typefaces, etc.
+- Abbreviations, punctuation, symbols, fonts, typefaces, etc.

 All LLCs must have the words “Limited Liability Company,” “L.L.C.” or “LLC” in their name.
 These words should normally come at the end of the name.